sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "It sounds crazy, doesn't it?
 But it's already happened, 10,000 years ago.
 And there are legends in Hyrule's vast history that would corroborate its truth.
 Books that, though their homes are long destroyed, have carried on to the present day."

 Purah turned and started to rummage through a pile of books on her desk.
-"This one," she said, lifting one up to you, "is a supposedly fictional account about a boy who could travel through time to save his kingdom from a man named Ganondorf.
+"This one," she said, lifting one up to you, "is a supposedly fictional account about a boy who could travel through time to save his kingdom from a man from the Gerudo Valley.
 And another," she discarded the first book to her desk and picked up another, "tells of a young man who tried to save his father, and ended up saving a princess and sent on a quest to prevent an evil beast from being summoned."

 "So what are you saying about now?
 What am I holding, anyway?"
 You glanced down and noticed the unique handle... more of a hilt, actually.
 "Wait, isn't this-"